YilangLiu/Go2Doc/readme.md

 # Go2 Documentation

 This directory contains how to deploy Unitree Go2 in simulaiton and hardware using keyboard.
-The controller for simulation is trained wit custom environment in MuJoCo Playground.
+The controller for simulation is trained with custom environment in MuJoCo Playground.

 ## Installation